yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 2. *_freeFunds(uint256 _amount)*
     **Purpose**:
-    - This function is called during withdraws from your strategy if there is not enough idle asset to service the full withdraw.
+    - This function is called during withdraws from your strategy if there are not enough idle assets to service the full withdrawal.

     **Parameters**:
-    - `_amount`: The amount of the underlying asset that needs to be pulled from the yield source.
+    - `_amount`: The amount of the underlying assets that need to be pulled from the yield source.

     **Returns**: NONE.

     **Good to Know**:
-    - The amount of loose asset has already been accounted for.
+    - The amount of loose assets has already been accounted for.
     - This function is also entirely permissionless, so anything such as swaps or lp values can be sandwiched or otherwise manipulated.

     **Best Practice**: